 Some systems have been built specifically for pets and will monitor their whereabouts within the house and control their access to different areas of the property.

-Smart kitchen technology and connected cooking allows users to manage their coffee machine, fridge and oven remotely.
+Smart kitchen technology and connected cooking allows users to manage their coffee machine, fridge and even the oven remotely.

 There are a few companies which have garnered a positive reputation in the smart home space including Creston Home Automation.